DeadCarl/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Health and Critical Hits.md

 ---
 # Fatigue
 starts at 0 and grows.
-Soft stacks on top of trauma.
+Soft stacks on top of health condition.

-If the trauma and fatigue combined passes the trauma limit, the character has to take a will check or fall unconscious.
+If the health condition and fatigue combined passes the health condition limit, the character has to take a will check or fall unconscious.
-    They regain consciousness when their combined trauma/fatigue score is reduced.
+    They regain consciousness when their combined health condition/fatigue score is reduced.

 For logistical purposes, Unconscious characters execute their turns at the following rates:
 - 10 ticks in an exchange of fire